shemraz/phasmaphobiacheatsheet/README.md

 - Has to be within 2.5m radius for music box to trigger a scare event and cursed hunt.

 _If you are certain that average sanity is between 50-80% (best to use a candle for this) and relentless talking is not triggering any hunts, or if it repeatedly can sense your voice or your flashing electronics during hunts between 2.5 and 7.5 metres distance away, you can rule out Yokai._

+### Hantu

+- Freezing temps is mandatory in games with > 1 available evidence.
+- Higher chance to turn off the fuse box.
+  - Cannot turn fuse box on.
+- Shows freezing breath during hunts if fuse box is off.
+- Speed scales with room temperature from 1.4 m/s at 15°C to 2.7 m/s at 0°C or below.

+_If there are no freezing temperatures in the ghost room, or if it gradually accelerates in speed with line-of-sight like the average ghost during hunts, you can rule out Hantu._

+### Goryo

+- Dots is mandatory in games with > 1 available evidence.
+- Dots only visible by player who is not in the ghost room and is watching the camera.
+- Cannot do long long roams and will never change ghost room.

+_If you can see DOTS evidence without a video camera, or if the ghost ever clearly changes its ghost room, you can rule out Goryo._

+### Myling
+- Higher chance to be more vocal on the parabolic microphone.
+- Cannot emit any audible sound from greater than 12m away during scare events or music box activation.

+_If you are on the same floor as the ghost during the hunt and you can hear its voice and/or footsteps outside of the electronic disturbance radius, you can rule out Myling._